wormhole-foundation/wormhole/solana/README.md

-# Solana Wormhole Contract Deployment
+# SVM (Solana and Fogo) Wormhole Contract Deployment

-This readme describes the steps for building, verifying, and deploying Solana smart contracts for Wormhole.
+This readme describes the steps for building, verifying, and deploying SVM (Solana and Fogo) smart contracts for Wormhole.

 **WARNING**: *This process is only Linux host compatible at this time.*

 ## Verify Tilt

-Before building Solana contracts, ensure that the specific commit you will be building from passes in tilt.
-This ensures the basic functionality of the Solana smart contracts that you are about to build and deploy.
+Before building SVM contracts, ensure that the specific commit you will be building from passes in tilt.
+This ensures the basic functionality of the SVM smart contracts that you are about to build and deploy.

 ## Build Contracts

-The following command can be used to build contracts for Solana contracts via Docker.
+The following command can be used to build contracts for SVM contracts via Docker.

+SVM Options: [`fogo | solana`]

 Build Target Options: [`mainnet`|`testnet`|`devnet`]